• Skip to main content

 Circa 1803, the U.S. annexes Florida’s panhandle as part of the Mississippi Territory.
 Spain continues to dispute the area, but the United States gradually occupies the space.

 The Seminoles were raiding Georgia settlements, and the Spanish were still providing sanctuary to runaway slaves.
-The United States Army began leading strikes into Spanish territory, leading up to the 1817 campaign by Andrew Jackson, the First Seminole War.
+The United States Army began leading strikes into Spanish territory, culminating in the 1817 campaign by Andrew Jackson, which marked the beginning of the First Seminole War.

-Spain tires of defending its colony that is not producing a profit.
+Spain was tired of defending its colony that was not producing a profit.
 Ceding Florida to the United States for five million dollars, it became a U.S. territory in 1821.

-American settlers finally arrive in the Tampa Bay area circa1824.
+American settlers first arrived in the Tampa Bay area in approximately 1824.
 Within months, the U.S. Army establishes Fort Brooke to protect the strategic harbor.

 The Florida Territory.